LESSER SUNDAS, INDONESIA BIRDING TOUR: DETAILED ITINERARY

 Orange-spotted and Sunda Bulbuls, and Sunda Minivet, are all quite common, Sunda Bush Warblers haunt the roadside scrub and tangles, and Horsfield’s Thrushes feed along shady sections of the road at dawn and dusk.

-Bali & East Java: Day 5 Today we will pay a last visit to the Ijen Plateau before returning to Sanur near Denpasar for an overnight stay.
+Bali & East Java: Day 5 We may have time for a last look at the Ijen Plateau before returning to the Denpasar area for an overnight stay at Sanur.

 This afternoon we will have the opportunity to do some birding in the nearby Benoa Harbour area.
 At low tide, the mudflats here attract a variety of shorebirds, including the restricted range Javan Plover and near-threatened Far Eastern Curlew.
 Other waders that we may find include Grey (or Black-bellied), Pacific Golden, Greater Sand and Mongolian Plovers, Eurasian Curlew, Eurasian Whimbrel, Bar-tailed Godwit, Common Redshank, Common Greenshank, Common and Terek Sandpipers, Grey-tailed Tattler, Terek Sandpiper, Red-necked Stint and Curlew Sandpiper.
 If we are fortunate, we will encounter one of the rarer migrant shorebird species, such as Great Knot.